Jump to:

 Imaging

 Magnetic resonance imaging (MRI) is the recommended modality to evaluate spinal tumors.
 It can locate the spinal tumor, evaluate the extent of spinal cord compression, and help predict functional outcomes.
-MRI of other organ systems may locate the origin of secondary spinal tumors.
+Computed tomography (CT) and MRI of other organ systems may locate the origin of secondary spinal tumors.
 CT scan with myelography is suggested for those who cannot undergo MRI.
 Skeletal imaging, such as bone scans, can locate bone metastases.

 Supplemental assessment tools